 The above actions disturb other students and are disrespectful to course staff.
-Violations may result removal from the classroom, Open Lab, or course activities.
-They also may result in credit for inclass Participation Projects being revoked.
+Violations may result removal from the classroom, the CS101 Learning Center, or course activities.
+They also may result in credit for in-class Participation Projects being revoked.

 Please also be aware of and comply with the CS101 Academic Integrity Policy and the WVU Campus Student Code.